A Quorum Sensing Inspired Algorithm for Dynamic Clustering: Algorithm Model

 \subsection{Gaussian Distributed Density Diffusion}

-We treat every data as a single cell and use the Gaussian kernel function to describe secretion of auto-inducers as:
+We treat each data as a single cell and use the Gaussian kernel function to describe secretion of auto-inducers as:

-We use Gaussian distribution because it constrains the influence of any single cell in a local region.
-And the $\sigma_i$ can be considered as ``influence radius" representing the secretion ability of each cell.
-In such way, we can map all the data into a kernel matrix $M_{n\times n}$
+The Gaussian distribution defines the influence of any single cell in a local region.
+And $\sigma_i$ acts as the ``influence radius" measuring the secretion ability of each cell.
+In such way, we map all the data into a matrix $M_{n\times n}$